lightbend/config/HOCON.md

     a = ${?a}foo

-In general, in resolving a substitution the implementation must:
+In general, in resolving a substitution, the implementation must:

  - lazy-evaluate the substitution target so there's no "circularity by side effect"